 Each production has a probability assigned to it.
-Change the probability of the production NP -> NP PP from 0.1 to 0.01.
+Change the probability of the production NP $\rightarrow$ NP PP from 0.1 to 0.01.
 Re-run the code.
 What is the error given by the code?
-(Hint: Sum of probabilities of productions for a particular non-terminal should be 1).

 Change the value back before continuing!